IN AS LITTLE AS 24 HOURS

 WHY RUSH FILING IS THE BEST OPTION FOR THE $

 The Secretary of State is notoriously slow and uncertain (2- 4 months)in registering a business if the standard application system is used.
 Therefore it is strongly recommended choosing an expedited option.
-Fast Eviction Lawyer has an on call Sacramento attorney service ready to file your Articles the same day if received before 12 pm via fax.
+Daniel Marshall has an on call Sacramento attorney service ready to file your Articles the same day if received before 12 pm via fax.

 Fees: Expedited processing fees paid to Secretary of State